LangYeastEvoLab/FitnessAssayAnalysis/README.md

 ### Functions

+### Spot_check_data

+`output<- Spot_check_data(your well_key, your_flow_data)`
+- goes through every sample (every well) and determines standard error.
+- creates two plots in working directory:
+      - std_error_hisotgram.pdf *histogram of sample standard errors*
+      - raw_data_plots.pdf *plots time course ln(exp/ref) for each well*

+      `Eliminate poor samples?
+(TRUE/FALSE)`

+- if `TRUE` the user will be asked to specifiy a standard error cutoff above which samples (wells) will be removed from the dataset.
+The output return will contain only those wells that pass the cutoff.

+- if `FALSE` function returns the flow_data supplied as an argument unaltered.

 ### Analyze_Fitness_Data
 `output <- Analyze_Fitness_Data(your well_key, your_flow_data)`
 - cacluates the coefficient of selection of a query strain using time-course compettive growth assay flow cytometry data